-The doctor walks into the room and tells the patient, “I have good news and bad news.
-The good news is, you have CFS, but you’re not gonna die.
-The bad news is, you have CFS, but you’re not gonna die.”
+The doctor walks into the room and says to the patient, “I have good news and bad news.
+The good news is: you have CFS, but you’re not gonna die.
+The bad news is: you have CFS, but you’re not gonna die.”

-A fellow patient told me this joke as we put in our time in the infusion suite, and boy ain’t it the truth!
+A fellow patient told me this joke as we put in our time in the infusion suite with Glutathione stuck up our arms, and boy ain’t it the truth!
 But as Jim Belushi exhorted in About Last Night, “Don’t EVER lose your sense of humor.”

 A closer analogy would be having that toddler as a single parent with a nasty and permanent case of the flu.
-It’s the physical equivalent of living on a bank account that never sees more than $1,000 in it, with no promise of when, or even if, more will come in.
+It’s the physical equivalent of living on a bank account that never sees more than $600 at any given time, with no promise of when – or even if – more will come in.
 And god help you if you let it overdraft.

 Myalgic Encephalomyelitis (man that’s a mouthful…)

-CFS/ME is the reason I’m in generally in bed unless you’re seeing me at a film screening or on the Houston Film Critics Society radio show; it’s why the promoters struggle to read my handwriting on the comment sheet after a screening (sorry!!); it’s why I was in bed for eleven straight days after our HFCS awards show, and why I serve as Secretary on the proviso that someone else is also taking meeting notes.
-I make it out to a meal with friends and colleagues about once a month, and am endlessly grateful for their patience with my short-notice-planning window.
-(The upside of this condition is it that it reveals who’s truly in your corner, and the people in mine are awesome.)
+CFS/ME is the reason I’m in generally in bed (and likely unconscious) unless you’re seeing me at a film screening or on the Houston Film Critics Society radio show once a month for an hour; it’s why the promoters struggle to read my handwriting on the comment sheet after a screening (sorry!!); it’s why I was in bed for eleven straight days after our HFCS awards show; and it’s why I serve as Secretary on the proviso that someone else is also taking meeting notes as backup.

 All Hail Jennifer Brea